 Employee retention is an issue that keeps many employers awake at night.
 It goes without saying that heavy employee turnover is a significant waste of time and resources.
 In conjunction with the acquisition, every HR department should place equal emphasis on retention.
 Combined, these two considerations are the primary ingredient in making an organization’s recruiting process a success and finding better talent.

 As a matter of course, ensure that every candidate is well-versed in the following aspects of any job opportunity:

 - Opportunities for a one-on-one meeting with managers (CEO, C-suite, hiring managers, etc.)

 - Performance appraisal process

 - Channels for delivery of feedback

-If you are seeking candidates through a recruitment firm, your partners at the local employment agencies must be versed in these processes as well.
+If you are seeking candidates through a staffing agency, your partners at the local employment agencies must be versed in these processes as well.

 Instead of hiring reactively, make your talent strategy proactive.
 The most effective way to do this is by conducting a meeting with your hiring team and adopting an agile approach to talent acquisition, ensuring you are maintaining a full talent pool at all times.